comunica/website/pages/docs/2_modify/advanced/linking_local_version.md

 ## Lerna-linker

-Lerna-linker is a script designed to facilitate package linking in a Lerna monorepo.
+[lerna-linker](https://www.npmjs.com/package/lerna-linker) is a script designed to facilitate package linking in a Lerna monorepo.
 It iterates over all packages, executing `yarn unlink` and `yarn link` on each.
 It then saves all linked packages and runs `yarn link <package>` for each linked package in the Comunica extension.

 ### Installation